Bismarck-Mandan Rail Bridge preservationists, railroad officials square off at state permit hearing

 Railroad Bridge Construction Director Mike Herzog testified that the bridge “is nearing the end of its useful life.”

-FORB members on Friday argued that the floodplain issue would be moot if a new bridge were built farther north.
-BNSF officials said that option isn't feasible -- a contention that federal permitting officials agree with.
+FORB members last Friday argued that the floodplain issue would be moot if a new bridge were built farther north.
+BNSF officials said that option isn’t feasible — a contention that federal permitting officials agree with.

 Clearing hurdles